 Tips to Thrive in Student Accommodation

-Whether you will be starting uni or you’re a veteran, living with roommates can be both exciting and challenging.
+If you have started university, living with roommates can be both exciting and challenging.
 Here are some tips to make your shared space feel like home.

 Cleaning Shared Areas